korlibs-archive/docs-old.korge.org/faq/index.md

 ## Where can I find the libraries?
 {:#repos}

-* You can find the source code of my libraries: <https://github.com/korlibs> and <https://github.com/soywiz>.
+* You can find the source code of my libraries on <https://github.com/korlibs> and <https://github.com/soywiz>.
-* I publish all my library binaries at maven central: <https://search.maven.org/search?q=g:com.soywiz.korlibs.*>.
+* I publish all my library binaries at maven central too: <https://search.maven.org/search?q=g:com.soywiz.korlibs.*>.
-* The libraries are also synchronized to maven central automatically
+* The libraries are also synchronized to maven central automatically.

 ## I get an error: unable to find library -lGL on Linux